 Take a long-tailed boat for a 1.5 hour trip to the Lahu hilltribe village of Pha Kwang.
-Disembark and walk along a riverside track which hugs the river and which ascends and descends over a few spurs.
-The Maekok River here is enclosed in a narrow wooded valley with intermittent agricultural areas.
-There is plenty of interesting things to observe as the track passes through a few small riverine settlements before ending at the village of Pha Thai where your boat will be waiting to take you back to the resort.
+Disembark and start this picturesque hike along a good track which hugs the river and which ascends and descends over a few spurs.
+The Maekok River here is enclosed in a narrow very pretty, wooded valley with intermittent agricultural areas.
+There is plenty of interesting things to observe as the track passes through a few small riverside settlements before ending at the Lahu village of Pha Thai.
+Here your boat will be waiting to take you back to the resort.

 Code: Tr 4 (Moderate to difficult)

-This is one of the best treks in the area, taking in hill villages, a forest temple, walking through caves armed with torches, criss-crossing streams and winding up a narrow gorge, lunching next to a waterfall and passing through areas of rich tropical forest.
-Set in the national park of Pha Hom Phok, it covers a range of terrains and finishes at some hot springs where hikers can relax in a natural sauna or soak in a hot pool.
+This is one of, if not the best hikes in the area, taking in hill villages, a forest temple, walking through caves armed with torches, criss-crossing streams and winding up a narrow gorge, lunching next to a waterfall and passing through areas of rich tropical forest.
+Set in the national park of Pha Hom Phok, it thus covers a range of terrains and finishes at some hot springs where hikers can relax in a natural sauna or soak in a hot pool.
 Bring your swimming costume and towel!
 The trek takes 5 – 6 hours depending upon fitness.
 There are several steep sections – some requiring ropes and although of short duration, they do require a reasonable level of fitness.
 Narrow paths in other areas require sure footedness!!

 Code: Tr 5 / Tr 5 A (Moderate)